serenity-bdd/documentation/docs/tutorials/cucumber.md

 ---
 id: cucumber
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Serenity BDD With Cucumber
+# Your First Test With Serenity BDD And Cucumber